 Tuesday Night New Music is a student-run, faculty-supervised concert series that offers the opportunity to hear music by the next generation of composers: current NEC composition students.
-The series is directed by Katherine Balch '14 Tufts/NEC and Neal Markowski '13, under the supervision of composition chair Michael Gandolfi.
+The series is directed by Katherine Balch '14 Tufts/NEC, under the supervision of composition chair Michael Gandolfi.

 The notes on these works were written by the respective composers.

 Chuchu Wen Trio in the Rain

 Sara Kantor, harp

 Harrison Honor, glasses

 During the summer of 2013, I read a vast amount of Chinese traditional poetries with great interest.
 Among the ancient literature works, the Four-Character Poetry is the most fascinating poetic form that attracts me.
 The essence of Four-Character Poetry centers on the idea of using the most concise structure to present the most profound significance.
 In my opinion, “Four” is the symbol for “the Four-Character Poetry.”
 Numerically, “Four Characters” has more meanings than “Two Characters” but less vapidity than “Six Characters;” it contains a unique beauty of symmetry.
 Therefore, I decided to compose a work based around this unique number.